 - 1. You will meet the freshman admission requirements (courses and tests scores) in effect for the term to which you are applying.
-(See Admissions Application: "Freshmen Requirements" section) - 2.
-You were eligible as a freshman at the time of high school graduation and have been in continuous attendance in an accredited college since high school graduation. - 3.
+(See Admissions Application: "Freshmen Requirements" section) - You were eligible as a freshman at the time of high school graduation and have been in continuous attendance in an accredited college since high school graduation. - 3.
 You were eligible as a freshman at the time of high school graduation except for the subject requirements, have made up the missing subjects at a high school or college, and have been in continuous attendance in a accredited college since high school graduation. - 4.
-You have completed at least 60 transferable semester (90 quarter) units.
-Nonresidents must have a 2.4 grade point average or better.
-Full junior status requires 60 transferable semester units. - 5.
-You have completed at least 30 semester units of college coursework with a grade of C or better in each course to be selected from courses in English, arts and humanities, social science, science and mathematics at a level at least equivalent to courses that meet general education requirements.
-The 30 units must include all of the general education requirements in oral communication in the English language and critical thinking (at least 9 semester units) and the requirement in mathematics/ quantitative reasoning (usually 3 semester units) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication, critical thinking, oral communication and mathematical concepts and quantitative reasoning.

-fication of lower division general education requirements are assured that they have met 39 of the 48 unit minimum requirements for the Bachelors Degree.
+Students transferring with full certification of lower division general education requirements are assured that they have met 39 of the 48 unit minimum requirements for the Bachelors Degree.
 Students transferring without certification of general education must complete the pattern of courses required of "native" students as outlined in the catalog of the particular state university.
-The CSU General Education Breadth Requirements (See pgs.
-47-48) and the Intersegmental General Education Transfer Curriculum (IGETC, pgs.
-45-46) are the two patterns of courses which Columbia College uses to certify that the student has met the required minimum semester units of general education.
+The CSU General Education Breadth Requirements (pages 54-55) and the Intersegmental General Education Transfer Curriculum (IGETC, pages 52-53) are the two patterns of courses which Columbia College uses to certify that the student has met the required minimum semester units of general education.